DudeTux42/ykmantui/README.md

 # ykmantui
-ykmantui is supposed to be a tu for ykman
+ykmantui is supposed to be a tui for ykman